czengnn/lana-del-rey-lyrics-generator/README.md

 Interpretation from a Lana Fan (me):
 I have looked it up to make sure "evil beauty queen of the hollywood sign" is not an actual phrase from any Lana songs, and it makes sense this is something Lana would say.
 This generator lyrics seems to be talking about Lana wanting to be free by the hollywood sign where she calls home, she asks who has been getting with you around the beaches here lately, do you have a party?
 And she wants to dance 'til dawn.

+### Example 2 of Lyrics Generator:
+#### seed = "baby blue"

+baby blue yeah you do
+it's hard to leave
+blue and forever
+seeing pants on the floor of your new car baby oh i'm la than i left making me crazy but we're glance baby i don't know what you do it's unbelievable love you gathered me the fame and the fortune and the legend a stairway stairway to heaven it to lie like her rival in my car got a bad desire on the ipad side of the american dream down and now low down and maybe think that you try to take to start your life over